marioy47/blog-posts/webpack-wordpress-config/index.md

 ## Develop vs Build

-Aren't you anoyed by the warning
+¿Aren't you anoyed by the warning?

 ```text
 WARNING in configuration